-COMPREHENSIVE GUIDE TO ENGINEERED WOOD ( 3 Minute Read) – to be adjusted
+COMPREHENSIVE GUIDE TO ENGINEERED WOOD ( 3 Minute Read)

 Are you pining for the perfect wood-based solution to your building needs?
 Don’t lumber around with the burden of not knowing your low from your high-density fibre boards.
 In this article we take a look at all the different types of dimensional timber available, and what each one is best suited for..